Panoramic view of the seating bowl at GEHA Field at Arrowhead Stadium in Kansas City, Missouri

 Or, just walk around — tailgating in K.C. is a communal experience like many football environments around the country, with footballs and frisbees flying about and adjacent groups merging to form large parties, so you’re bound to find someone welcoming enough to have you join them for a drink or a bite.

-Besides, you might as well soak up the tailgate scene, because there isn’t much else to do within walking distance of Arrowhead Stadium, save for a few fast-food restaurants and hotels.
 Note that some of these hotels do have restaurants and/or bars inside them, and fans — especially those from out of town who are staying there — will congregate there before Arrowhead Stadium events.

 For more on visiting Kansas City, check out our Kansas City sports travel guide.

-Kansas City restaurants near Arrowhead Stadium
+Kansas City restaurants near the stadium

 Taco Bell – fast food, 0.4 miles away